cschreib/graph/README.md

 Nodes and relationships are encoded as entities, and their properties are encoded as components (each property separately, to allow for efficient storage and queries by property).
 The type of a node or relationship is encoded both in the `node_base`/`relationship_base` component (for fast identification), and as a tag (for fast iteration).
 The ID of a node or relationship is thus an `entt::entity` value (64 bit integer).
 In JSON, the IDs are stored as strings, and the functions `id_to_string()`/`id_from_string()` are available to do the conversion.

 For best data locality and fast access, the schema is encoded in binary format in a compact data structure.
 This means there are some compile-time restrictions on:
- - max number of unique node types (32)
+ - the max number of unique node types (32)
- - max number of unique relationship types (32)
+ - the max number of unique relationship types (32)
- - max number of property per node/relationship (16)
+ - the max number of property per node/relationship (16)
- - max length of a node/relationship type string (32)
+ - the max length of a node/relationship type string (32)

+Note however that this applies only to the schema.
+The database itself does not have similar restriction, in particular the following is only limited by the available RAM:
+ - the number of nodes
+ - the number of relationships
+ - the number of relationships for a given node

 These default values can be changed in [`src/graph.cpp`](src/graph.cpp).